ggreer/geoff.greer.fm/_posts/2012-05-30-leaky-abstractions-a-journey-into-mordor.md

 As [Douglas Crockford](http://www.crockford.com/) [says](http://www.youtube.com/watch?v=taaEzHI9xyY#t=26m50s):

 >I think there has to be something seriously wrong with you in order to do this work.
-A normal person, once they've looked into the abyss, will say, \"I'm done.
+A normal person, once they've looked into the abyss, will say, "I'm done.
 This is stupid.
-I'm going to do something else.\" But not us, 'cause there's something really wrong with us.
+I'm going to do something else."
+But not us, 'cause there's something really wrong with us.

 I'm surprised I haven't gone insane from dealing with these sorts of bugs.
 OK, I'll admit I'm a little wacky.
 I'm surprised I haven't gone *more* insane.